LouisaJohnston/Portfolio/README.md

-A portfolio using Next.js, React, JavaScript, HTML5 and CSS3
+A mobile-responsive portfolio using Next.js, React, JavaScript, HTML5 and CSS3